metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

 ```
 </details>

-TODO: How to do this in FIX?
+ TODO: How to use it in FIX?
+Attributes with or without names?

 _________